 Karen’s previous roles have included Chief Executive at the Royal New Zealand College of General Practitioners and Regional Assistant Commissioner at the State Services Commission where she led the development of the proposal to establish the Australia and New Zealand School of Government (ANZSOG), a world-leading educational institution.

 Karen is a Chartered Member of the New Zealand Institute of Directors.
 She has been on several boards including Refugee Trauma Recovery, AFS Intercultural Programmes where she was the Deputy Chair and she chaired Capital Swim Club Board for four years.
 She is a Swimming NZ qualified referee, and her other interests include reading and genealogy research.

-Raymond re-joined Taituarā in June 2014 as Sector Improvement Manager, before commencing his current role as the Deputy Chief Executive at Taituarā.
+Raymond re-joined Taituarā in June 2014 as Sector Improvement Manager, before commencing his current role as Chief Advisor at Taituarā.
 He has spent most of the last 20 years in local government related roles, most recently with the Department of Internal Affairs.

 He describes his job as two-thirds providing assistance to the local government sector and one-third providing advice to central government on local government matters.
 His ambition is to help develop a Local Government Act that doesn’t require changes every 18 months.
 He asks that you wish him well with this task.

 Kate is our General Manager, Sector Projects.
 Kate is responsible for developing the Well-beings Indicator Project and overseeing the Vote 2019 project as well as other developments in the sector Improvement area for Taituarā.

 Kate’s previous roles have included Policy Manager at LGNZ where she worked on Better Local Government Reforms, the Productivity Review on Regulation, as well as other policy areas.
 Prior to that she was Strategy and Policy Manager at New Plymouth District Council.